na-na-hi/renget/archive/pmdg_questions.md

 >Are Pokemon pigeonholed or typecast into careers based on their species?
 For example, are all Hitmonchan expected to become martial artists?
 >If you became a Pokemon and could use moves, would you go full anime and do poses and call out your attack names, or be more subtle and "normal" about it?
 >Is it common to travel across the world to different continents, or do most Pokemon stay on their home continent for their whole lives?
->Are legendaries one-of-a-kind, or are there multiple around the world?
 >Are legendaries worshipped like gods?
 >Do prosthetics exist in the PMD world?
 And if so, are they just simple peg legs and hook hands or would they have some more advanced stuff, like a hand with working fingers?
 >Have any manmade objects come into the PMD world via portals or other means?